Middle School Archaeology Camp

-Don't just learn about archaeology.
-Do it!
 Brush away the dirt to uncover ancient pottery—and be the first person to touch that artifact in nearly a thousand years.
-Work with archaeologists in the field and in the lab.
-Every summer at Crow Canyon, middle school students join our research team in southwestern Colorado, helping to discover the history of the ancestral Pueblo Indians (Anasazi) of the Mesa Verde region.
+Every summer at Crow Canyon, middle school students join our research team in southwestern Colorado, helping to discover the history of the ancestral Pueblo people of the Mesa Verde region.

 At archaeology camp you’ll also learn about American Indian cultures, past and present.
 Explore the cliff dwellings of Mesa Verde National Park, a UNESCO World Heritage site.
 Find out what it’s like to weave on a loom, throw a wooden spear with an atlatl, and make fire with a bow drill.

 In 2015 USA Today named our archaeology summer camps one of the 10 best adventure camps for kids.

 - Science, technology, engineering, math, and critical thinking

 Students must have completed sixth, seventh, or eighth grade and be 12 years old by program date.